Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 edited the styling in layout.schtml

 1432
-edited the style in loginpartial to change the color from dark to white
+the edited the style in loginpartial to change the color from dark to white

 1436
 added aditional stylesheets and scripts

+1457
+added a dropdown menu to the nav bar